 Effects/dangers of coffee from plastic cups

-There are some complications posed by drinking coffee in a plastic cup that you may be fully aware of.
+You may be fully aware of some complications posed by drinking coffee in a plastic cup.

 BPA is a compound that behaves like a human sex hormone.
 Therefore, endocrine disruptors can easily be interchanged by the BPA.

 The mixed BPA in the coffee can lead to a chromosomal error that can ultimately be hazardous at childbearing age for women.
 Due to a chromosomal error in the fetus, pregnant women may suffer from a miscarriage.

 But because of its characteristic of breaking the link with the parent material, it contributes to health risks.
-As a result, vinyl chloride is one of the vital chemicals considered to be the first known human carcinogenic substance is vinyl chloride.
+As a result, vinyl chloride is one of the vital chemicals considered to be the first known human carcinogenic substance.

 Similarly, formaldehyde components can lead to nasal cancer and leukemia.
 Phthalates are also responsible for acting as the pseudo-human hormone that easily leads to girls’ puberty.
-In later years, it may also lead to developing breast cancer.
+Unfortunately, in later years, it may also lead to developing breast cancer.

 Finally, many human illnesses are remotely related to the practice of drinking coffee in a plastic cup.
 These illnesses include mammary gland stimulation, respiratory disorders, diabetes, prostate cancer cell stimulation, etc.

 How do you detox from consuming plastic?

-Thankfully, the harmful plastic elements are easy to get rid of, out of the body’s system.
-It will require you to engage in these practices.
+Thankfully, the harmful plastic elements are easily eliminated from the body’s system.
+However, it will require you to engage in these practices.

 1. Increase cardiovascular activity